IN THIS MODULE, TRUSTEES WILL EXPLORE:

 When the board of trustees makes a decision to develop a policy or revise an existing policy, a first step involves consultation with constituent groups who may have an interest in the policy.
 This could include students, parents, staff, employee unions and the broader community.

-The school board’s senior staff prepares a draft policy that incorporates the input received.
+The school board’s senior staff then prepares a draft policy that incorporates the input received.
 The draft is considered by the board of trustees or a committee of the board to allow for more input.
 A final draft reflecting this input is submitted to the board for approval.
 Once approved, the document becomes board policy and goes into effect.

-The elected board is responsible for implementing its own policies and is responsible for the formal delegation of authority to the director of education to implement its broad goals and expectations.
+The board of trustees is responsible for implementing its own policies and is responsible for the formal delegation of authority to the director of education to implement its broad goals and expectations.
 The implementation plan for a board policy will include information about administrative procedures that support the policy and a communication plan to ensure that all stakeholders are notified about the new or revised policy.

-It is necessary to review policies on a regular basis to ensure their relevance to the current school board environment and their compliance with applicable legislation and Ministry policy directives.
+It is necessary to review policies on a regular basis to ensure their relevance to the current school board environment and their compliance with applicable legislation and government policy directives.
 At the time of adopting a policy, the elected board usually specifies the date it will be due for review.